Hillman Imp: Variants and "badge engineering"

-Linwood plant
+Manufacture

 The Imp was a massive and expensive leap of faith for Rootes.
 The company did not have recent experience building small cars, even though it started off as a car builder by offering the then small Hillman Minx back in 1931.
 However, the Minx had since grown larger and was well established as a medium-size family car by the time the Imp was introduced.
 For the Imp, Rootes pioneered the use of an aluminium engine in a mass-production car.
 This process proved to be more complicated than simply substituting an aluminium design for a familiar and well-understood cast-iron design.
 Rootes had to build a new, computerised assembly plant on the outskirts of Paisley, in Linwood, in which to assemble the Imp.
 The UK Government Regional Assistance policy provided financial grants to the Rootes Group to bring approximately 6,000 jobs to the area.
 Linwood had become an area of significant unemployment because of redundancies in the declining shipbuilding industry on the nearby River Clyde.
 The investment also included an advanced die-casting plant to manufacture the aluminium engine casings, and a stake in a brand new Pressed Steel Company motor pressings works, which manufactured all the new car's body panels.
 The location of the plant led to significant logistical issues for the manufacturing process.
 Linwood was over 300 mi away from Rootes' main factory at Ryton-on-Dunsmore, but the engine castings made in Linwood had to be sent to Ryton to be machined and assembled, then sent back up to be put on the cars — a 600 mi round trip.
 This was addressed by a complex schedule of trains shifting completed cars and raw castings south, and trains loaded with engine- gearbox assemblies and many other Ryton-sourced goods running north.
 To aid with balancing the logistical costs of this operation, body pressings for the Hillman Avenger were also made at Linwood, but transported south to Ryton on the component trains.
 This schedule remained in operation for the duration of Linwood Imp production.

 The local West of Scotland workforce, recruited mainly from the shipbuilding industry, did not bring the distinct skills necessary for motor vehicle assembly, and Imp build quality and reliability suffered accordingly.
 However, industrial relations were also an issue in production.
 Industrial disputes and strike action became a regular occurrence, as was the case in many parts of British industry in the 1960s and 1970s.